FenderLang/Flux/Readme.md

     },
 )
 ```
-`CullStrategy` is what we want to do with those name when they are in the list.
-By default the lexer will insert `CullStrategy::LiftChildren` if no argument is found.
+`CullStrategy` is used to define what should be done with a token meeting some parameter checked by the lexer.
+It says whether the token should be retained or removed, and if it should be removed, it says how.
+By default the lexer will use `CullStrategy::LiftChildren` for tokens with no name.

 `CullStrategy::None` - Leaves the tokens alone